 Taping for pain especially in tendonopathies is an effective technique to support therapy for your condition.
-K Tape also called Kinesio tape or Rock tape (this is a brand name of K Tape) is elastic tape applied to the body to provide stability, support, help with weight bearing or to aid in Lymphatic return.
-K tape is used by people from all works of life including office workers, athletes, factory workers and anyone who has a condition where support and stability can be beneficial.
+Kinesio tape (also called K Tape or Sports taping) is elastic tape applied to the body to provide stability, support, help with weight bearing or to aid in Lymphatic return.
+Sports tape is used by people from all works of life including office workers, athletes, factory workers, pregnancy and anyone who has a condition where support and stability can be beneficial.

 - Pain Relief

 - Swelling Reduction

 - Positioning structures into beneficial positions reduces pain through increased stability or aiding in weight bearing and distribution

 - By lifting the skin, K-tape improves lymphatic return, reducing swelling and other inflammatory conditions quickly.

 K tape provides physical and neurological support for the muscles it is applied to.

 Support for Injuries and joint stability

 - Supporting irritated structures allows them to be put through range of motion with less stress – improving outcomes.